miShelbyT/distancing/README.md

-This freelance project was pair programmed throughout with Jonny Hakimian.
+This freelance project was pair programmed with Jonny Hakimian.
 It is a complex form that renders conditionally dependent upon user input, with one fetch that saves all input to a Heroku database.
 This project was deployed via Netlify and is hosted [here](www.ucglendersurvery.com) -- please do not submit any data into this db!